jgregori/ultra_course_components/README.md

 7. **Instructor skills/specialities**
 8. **Link to research articles**

 To customize the content, locate the `const = data` json around line 69 of the file.
-I have kept everything in a single file be able to use it directly in an ultra document.
+I have kept everything in a single file be able to use it directly in an Ultra document.

-First, inside `data` there is a section for each language, different languages can have different cotents.
+First, inside `data` there is a section for each language, different languages can have different contents.
 More locales can be added, but you will need to add the new locale to the language toogle so the option becomes available.

 ```json
 "en": {},